Skip to Content

 The Jordan Pond House is known for two things: a sweeping lawn with great views over the pond.
 And popovers.

 A positive change during the summer of covid was that you could order your popovers to go.
-Previously you had to have a sit-down meal in the restaurant to have a crack at them.
+Previously, you had to have a sit-down meal in the restaurant to have a crack at them.
 They are airy and golden and are served with butter and strawberry jam.
 Alongside some blueberry lemonade, they’re ideal as a second breakfast or afternoon snack.

-On our first visit we had them alongside lobster salad and seafood chowder for a filling lunch indoors.
+On our first visit, we had them alongside lobster salad and seafood chowder for a filling lunch indoors.

 9. Explore Bar Harbor

-a lobster enjoys an ice cream cone in bar harbor
+A lobster enjoys an ice cream cone in bar harbor

 Bar Harbor is a pleasant town to walk around.
 Agamont Park slopes gently down to the water and there is a nice village green a few blocks away.
 Both are great places to enjoy a picnic lunch or to eat ice cream and people watch.

 You’ll find a couple of bookstores, a few outfitters for light adventure activities and the requisite ice cream and fudge shops.
-For dinner we usually went wherever we could get a table and didn’t have ay bad meals.
+For dinner, we usually went wherever we could get a table and didn’t have ay bad meals.

 10. Eat Ice Cream